-Yoga like sports is a discipline.
-Yoga develops and deepens over time with the use of breath work and postures (asana’s) which work together with the aim of being able to sit and meditate for a certain period of time thus increasing your focus and awareness.
-In a similar way Sport’s people train and exercise to get fit in order to spend a specific length of time competing in their particular field.
+In a similar way Sport’s people apply the same discipline.
+They train and exercise to get fit in order to spend a specific length of time competing in their particular field.

 Yoga is brilliant for sport’s people because whatever field of sport you specialize in you may have overworked some muscles which in turn creates imbalance in your body.
-This can lead to a weakness in your body, a reoccurring injury and also hampers your performance.
+This can lead to a weakness in your body, a reoccurring injury and it also hampers your performance record.

-Rugby Players, hurlers, footballers and athletes often suffer from lower back issues and leg injuries such as Achilles tendons, cartilage damage, tight hamstrings and calf muscles etc. I work with sports people who through over training have shortened e.g. hamstring muscles.
-This can lead to lower back issues, tilted pelvis and even shoulder injuries as the muscles of the body become out of balance.
-Hurlers and golfers can bring their upper body out of correct alignment as the repetitive movement of swinging to the same side continuously lengthens one side of their body whilst shortening the other.
-This again creates imbalance and can lead to injury.
+An example of repetitive strain can be seen e.g. in Hurlers and golfers can bring their upper body out of correct alignment as the repetitive movement of swinging to the same side continuously lengthens one side of their body whilst shortening the other.
+This again creates imbalance and can lead to injury, discomfort and often pain.

 - Strengthens muscles